 4. The breadth and depth of information you communicate should change depending on the situation.
 You should choose the points from each section that are relevant to your given scenario.

 The situation section of SBARR involves a brief couple of sentences that should quickly inform the speaker about the current situation requiring discussion.

 Introduce yourself including your name and grade.

 Provide the basicdetails of the patient you are calling about (e.g. name, gender, date of birth and hospital number).

 What and why

 “Hello, I’m David, an FY1 calling from the A&E. Can I ask who I’m speaking to? …”

-“I’m calling about a patient called Jane Doe (DOB, NHS number), a 62-year-old lady who arrived 15 minutes ago with a suspected stroke, and I’d like you to review the patient.”
+“I’m calling about a patient called Jane Doe (DOB, NHS number), a 62-year-old lady who arrived 15 minutes ago with a suspected intracerebral haemorrhage, and I’d like you to review the patient.”

 The background section of SBARR involves providing an overview of the patient, including the relevant medical details.